What Is a Root CA Certificate, and Where Can I Use It?

 The second key entity in the PKI is the intermediate certificate.
 The cool thing about the intermediate certificate is that it directly falls between the root certificate and the leaf certificate (SSL certificate), and there is a reason for this.

 You see, the root certificates are too crucial to get compromised.
-As they are the perfect embodiment of trust, they need to be protected at all costs.
+As they are the perfect embodiment of trust, they must be protected at all costs.
 Hence, to insulate them, the certificate authorities issue an intermediate root.

-So, whenever an SSL certificate is required to be signed, the intermediate root signs the certificate, and it becomes legit.
+So, whenever an SSL certificate is required, the intermediate root signs it, and it becomes legit.
 The intermediate root is signed with the private key, which makes it trustworthy.

-Now, it is not mandatory that there is only one intermediate root between the root certificate and the SSL certificate.
-There can be more than one intermediate certificate too in the chain.
+Now, there doesn’t need to be only one intermediate root between the root and SSL certificates.
+There can be more than one intermediate certificate in the chain, too.

 What Constitutes a Trusted CA Root Certificate Authority?